-The next morning, I was given pause when I turned on the TV to see Anita Bryant railing against homosexuality and spent a moment recalling Mike Wallace’s 1967 exposé The Homosexuals as he portrayed gays as “incapable of lasting relationships,” lurking in the shadows, waiting to pounce on any man too weak or drunk to resist, skulking through the night on an endless quest for drugs, booze and empty sex.
+The next morning, I was startled in turning on the TV to see Anita Bryant railing against the evils of homosexuality.
+It brought to mind Mike Wallace’s 1967 exposé The Homosexuals.
+He portrayed gays as “incapable of lasting relationships,” lurking in the shadows, waiting to pounce on any man too weak or drunk to resist, skulking through the night on an endless quest for drugs, booze and empty sex.
 By the time Harvey Milk was killed, I’d all but resolved to sleepwalk through life.

 AIDS woke me up like ice water down the spine.
 I had been seeing girls, but periodically had “werewolf episodes” where I’d fall off the wagon.
-AIDS forced me to come to grips with the reality of who I was and what I wanted, even if it now seemed to be a death sentence.
+AIDS forced me to come to grips with the reality of who I was and what I wanted — even if it now seemed to be a death sentence.
 I partnered quickly and we embraced the safety of our couch as the death tolls climbed around us through the ‘80s.

-When I fell in love a second time, it would be a much more serious move: literally — first from Austin to New Orleans while my partner finished his residency, and then to Seattle.
-After 15 years, we were married as soon as it was legalized in Washington State.
+When I fell in love a second time, it was a more serious move – literally.
+First, I relocated from Austin to New Orleans while my partner finished his residency.
+Then we moved to Seattle.
+After 15 years, we married as soon as it was legal Washington State.
 As a doctor’s husband, I was both comfortable and miserable.
 I had no material wants, but lacked the things that really mattered.
-Our marriage was open, which meant I enjoyed the company of — among others — a (human) pup.
-But over time, my husband began to complain, saying he was tired of boys buzzing around me for drinks I was buying with his paycheck.
-We divorced, and I returned to my birthplace: New York.
+My beloved later told me that he married me to get a tax break and that our honeymoon was “like a funeral” for him.